huggingface/huggingface-llama-recipes/gradio_demos/README.md

 ## Usage

-To start a Gradio demo, open the Jupyter notebook of your choice and execute the cells.
-Each notebook will launch a Gradio interface, allowing you to interact with the LLaMA models.
+To start the Gradio demo, open the chatbot_demo Jupyter notebook and execute the cells.
+The notebook will launch a Gradio interface, allowing you to interact with the Llama models for different tasks including general conversation, sentiment analysis, and text summarization.

 ## Available Demos